 They differentiate themselves from Shopify with a core focus on online stores (vs. Shopify’s offline initiatives) and integrating lots of features directly into your dashboard (vs. adding them with Apps).

-Bigcommerce’s enterprise pricing also starts around $1000/mo, but also goes up depending on needs.
+BigCommerce’s enterprise pricing also starts around $1000/mo, but also goes up depending on needs.
+They are the primary alternative for many mid-size ecommerce stores looking to level up, but without committing to Shopify.

 Shopify Plus vs. Shopify

 Ironically, one of the main competitors for Shopify Plus is Shopify’s main plan structure.
 Shopify’s plans offer plenty of flexibility and scale, so there are plenty of eCommerce stores that are on the cusp of “enterprise” – but are not sure if it’s worth it.

 In response to a reader email, here’s how I summarized the four core differences between Shopify and Shopify Plus –